elmahio/documentation/docs/how-to-correlate-messages-across-services.md

 }
 ```

 In some cases, a correlation ID will be set automatically.
-If there is a current active `Activity` (see later), Microsoft.Extensions.Logging automatically decorates all log messages with a custom property name `TraceId`.
+If there is a current active `Activity` (see later), Microsoft.Extensions.Logging automatically decorates all log messages with a custom property named `TraceId`.
 The elmah.io backend will pick up any value in the `TraceId` and use that as the correlation ID.

 ### Serilog